 Fiber content: 10.6 grams per ounce of dried chia seeds, or 34.4 grams per 100 grams (30).

 Other High-Fiber Nuts and Seeds

 The sweet potato is a popular tuber that is very filling and has a delicious sweet flavor.
-It is very high in beta-carotene, B-vitamins and various minerals.
+It’s very high in beta-carotene, B vitamins and various minerals.

 Dark chocolate is arguably one of the world's most delicious foods.

-It is also surprisingly high in nutrients, and is actually among the most antioxidant-rich and nutrient-dense foods on the planet.
+It’s also surprisingly high in nutrients and one of the most antioxidant-rich and nutrient-dense foods on the planet.

 Just make sure to choose dark chocolate that has a cocoa content of 70–95% or higher and avoid products loaded with added sugar.